tot-ra/vector-bible/README.md

 - 🟡 `unknown command 'JSON.SET'` while using `redis` image, likely related to JSON extension, had to switch to `redis-stack` image.
 - 🟡 custom license
 - 🟡 docs are confusing
+- 🟡 `MISCONF Redis is configured to save RDB snapshots, but it's currently unable to persist to disk` while deleting keys
 - ❌ slow insert speed, gets worse as amount of data grows 1.3 sec -> 4 sec.
 Maybe it has to do with the way embeddings are passed?
-- ❌ Redis failed to ingest all rows (maybe I did some misconfiguration?).
+- ❌ On first Redis failed to ingest all rows (maybe I did some misconfiguration?).
   `redis.exceptions.BusyLoadingError: Redis is loading the dataset in memory` random error while loading dataset at 336K rows and 8.6GB of memory;
   - ❌ Second attempt - failed with `SERVER_CLOSED_CONNECTION_ERROR` in pipeline.execute().
 UI cannot connect to server anymore even if it looks running
+  - ✅ Third attempt (after switching from JSON to HSET and re-using pipeline feature) - succeeded with 1M rows.
+Insert speeds at times reached 10 sec per 1k rows.
+    - I did experience weird disconnects while inserting after 1M rows, effectively ending insertion
 - ❌ Search was slow, even though it used an index (maybe I did something wrong?)
-- ❌ `MISCONF Redis is configured to save RDB snapshots, but it's currently unable to persist to disk` while deleting keys

 ```bash
 docker-compose -f docker-compose.redis.yml up